Budapestby VisitCity Guides

 Esztergom's historic heart features traditional cafes and colorful baroque architecture around Széchenyi Square

-The elegant Mária Valéria Bridge offers a unique travel experience—the chance to walk between two countries in minutes.
-Connecting Esztergom with Štúrovo, Slovakia, this bridge carries poignant history.
-Originally opened in 1895, it was destroyed during World War II and only reopened in 2001, symbolizing resilience and reconnection.
+This elegant bridge gives you something pretty unique - you can walk between two countries in just a few minutes.
+It connects Esztergom with Štúrovo, Slovakia, and has quite a story.
+Originally opened in 1895, it got destroyed during World War II and only reopened in 2001, which really shows how resilient people can be.

-Standing at the bridge's midpoint provides the thrilling opportunity to have one foot in Hungary and another in Slovakia while enjoying splendid views of both riverbanks.
-Many visitors stroll to Štúrovo for coffee or simply to gain a different perspective on Esztergom from across the river.
-The original Customs House on the Esztergom side reminds visitors of the bridge's long history as a border crossing.
+Standing in the middle of the bridge is pretty thrilling because you can literally have one foot in Hungary and another in Slovakia while enjoying great views of both sides of the river.
+We always walk over to Štúrovo for coffee or just to get a different view of Esztergom from across the river.
+The old Customs House on the Esztergom side reminds you that this bridge has been a border crossing for a really long time.

 Özicseli Hadzsi Ibrahim Mosque

-Hidden in the Víziváros district, this 17th-century mosque represents a fascinating remnant of Ottoman heritage.
-Built during the Ottoman occupation, it stands as the oldest still-standing mosque from the Ottoman Empire along the entire Danube River and Hungary's only two-story mosque.
+Hidden in the Víziváros district, this 17th-century mosque is a really interesting piece of Ottoman history.
+Built during the Ottoman occupation, it's the oldest still-standing mosque from the Ottoman Empire along the entire Danube River and Hungary's only two-story mosque.

-After serving various purposes over the centuries, including as a granary and residence, the mosque has been restored as a museum.
-Visitors can see the largely intact mihrab (prayer niche indicating Mecca's direction), while the complex includes the Veprech Tower and a tranquil Rose Garden.
+After being used for different things over the centuries, including as a granary and house, the mosque has been restored as a museum.
+You can see the mihrab (prayer niche that points toward Mecca), and the complex includes the Veprech Tower and a peaceful Rose Garden.

 White two-story mosque with stone foundation and minaret against blue sky near Veprech Tower